CptHappyHands/web-sprint-challenge-adding-data-persistence/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain the difference between Relational Databases and SQL.

+Relational databases is SQL, which is a language used in relational databases

 2. Why do tables need a Primary Key?

+Primary keys insure every item on a table will have a unique key setting it a part from everythig else on the table

 3. What is the name given to a table column that references the Primary Key on another table?

+Foreign Key

 4. What do we need in order to have a _many to many_ relationship between two tables?

+A third table, time, and hair you don't mind losing